SammyGIS/sammygis-data-engineering_zoomcamp/README.md

     sudo service docker restart

-    control D - this is used to logout of a VM to resphras or fo source .bashrc Configure VS code to have access to the remote machine using remote ssh conect to new host, out running ot the de-zoomcamp
+    control D - this is used to logout of a VM to resphras or fo source .bashrc
+ - Configure VS code to have access to the remote machine using >remote-ssh ( this will only work when you enable and isntall the   remote-ssh extension)
+- conect to new host, and sellect the current host running on the pc

 - Install Spark on The VM
   create spark folder